DoubleO31/Civitas-Project/README.md

 ## Description:
 Users can create their own community to share photos with specific topics.

-Will store user data: uploaded pictures (title, description, location, wow!)
+Will store user data: list of users, communities, uploaded pictures (title, description, location, wow!).

 ## Minimal: